billhennessy/blog-chunky/content/post/2018/2018-09-01-jim-towey-is-confused.markdown

-Cardinal Josef Ratzinger presumably authored this paper, which was directed at theologians, not lay people or archbishops like Vigano.
+Cardinal Josef Ratzinger presumably authored this paper, which was directed at theologians, not lay people or archbishops like Viganó.
 (It is a wonderful document that every Catholic should read.)
 I am not sure, but I believe it was in response to the reactions of some liberal theologians to Pope John Paul II's ex-communication of an order of nuns who attempted to ordain themselves as priests.
 The liberal theologians, of course, sided with the wayward nuns, claiming theological justification for their unjustifiable actions.
 In this case, the disciplinary action and the behavior that demanded the pope's response were wholly theological and within the church.
 No crime was committed.
 The only innocent victims were Catholics who were scandalized by the nuns' actions and by the theologians who supported the nuns and criticized the pope.
 And, of course, Jesus Christ who is the innocent victim of all our sins.

 In the case of Cardinal McCarrick, however, we're talking about a felony.
-And if Archbishop Vigano is telling the truth, the pope aided the commission of the crime and put the public at risk by returning the dangerous cardinal to public life in the church.
+And if Archbishop Viganó is telling the truth, the pope aided the commission of the crime and put the public at risk by returning the dangerous cardinal to public life in the church.
 To claim Catholics must keep this information in-house is to encourage the problem to continue.
 I cannot believe that Pope Emeritus Benedict XVI had that end in mind when he wrote _Donum Veritatis_.

 But Towey's error becomes more egregious the closer we examine his assertion that the magisterial document applies to "public criticisms of the Holy Father _and his actions_."
 By Towey's reasoning, Catholics must keep mum on anything the pope does, including violent crime or acting as an accessory after the fact of a violent crime.
 His reasoning is absurd.